• Skip to primary navigation

 • Turn flame down to a simmer and slowly add the tomato puree, tomato paste, bay leaf, oregano, parmesan cheese rind, and salt.

 • Then add a splash of red wine.
-Add the meats.
+Add cooked meats.

 • Stir now and then and simmer covered over low heat until the sauce thickens, about 3 hours.